dxx/feignhttp/README.md

 async-std = { version = "1", features = ["attributes", "tokio1"] }
 ```

-The features `tokio1` is need when use reqwest as the HTTP backend.
+The feature `tokio1` is need when use reqwest as the HTTP backend.

 tokio: